Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Method

 To guard against distributional mismatch, we add a Wasserstein upshift $\epsilon L_Z$ with radius $\epsilon$ and Lipschitz constant $L_Z$~\cite{wasserstein}.
 We adopt the standard empirical CVaR definition using the worst $m$ samples~\cite{cvar2023,drcvar2023}

 where $m = \lceil \beta N_s \rceil$ with $\beta\in(0,1)$ specifies how much of the worst-case distribution we consider. $N_s$ denotes the number of Monte-Carlo samples per obstacle used for short-horizon prediction.
 We set $\epsilon$ as a robust radius tied to the sample spread.
 If $\max_k\mathrm{CVaR}_\beta^{\mathrm{DR}}(Z)\ge0$, the early warning layer triggers avoidance before any barrier violation is imminent.
-It replaces the nominal acceleration $a_\mathrm{n}$ by an evasive avoid acceleration $a_\mathrm{e}$ with a projection from ACBF.
+The trigger activates ACBF with a projection to replace the nominal acceleration $a_\mathrm{n}$ by an evasive avoid acceleration $a_\mathrm{e}$.
 It tightens the ACBF constraints and $R_{eff}$ by reducing $\alpha_\mathrm{total}$ and increasing $H$ for one cycle.
 The $\beta$ controls the tail fraction for prediction-based early warning, and the $\alpha_\mathrm{total}$ provides the probabilistic tightening of the ACBF constraints.